Shrey-Parekh/loopin-iet-portal/server/README.md

 - `GET /api/announcements/recent` - Get recent announcements (for homepage)

 ## Database Schema

+The schema is managed in Supabase.
+You can view and edit tables using the Supabase dashboard.

 ### team_members
 - id (INT, AUTO_INCREMENT, PRIMARY KEY)